helenelechene/Deep-learning-socratic-chatbot/README.md

 ### 2.1.
 NER

 Our chatbot is based on NER: Named Entity Recognition.
 NER is the process of Natural Language Processing that identifies and classifies named entities.
 Basically, the text in natural language is read by the algorithm and this latter classifies elements of the sentences: places, dates, people, organisations, events, quantities...
-But more specifically grammatical elements: verb, noun, adjective....
+Ot more specifically in the context of our project grammatical elements such as verb, noun, adjective....

 ### 2.2. spaCy